How to Install RetroArch on Ubuntu 26.04, 24.04 and 22.04

 Download RetroArch Cores on Ubuntu

 RetroArch itself is the frontend, so your next step is downloading the cores you actually want to use.
-It does not include commercial game files, so you still need your own legally obtained ROMs or other game data before the playlists become useful.
+It does not include commercial game files, so you still need your own legally obtained ROMs, BIOS files, or other game data before the playlists become useful.
 Open Main Menu > Online Updater > Core Downloader, then install only the systems you plan to emulate instead of pulling everything at once.

 Import Games into RetroArch on Ubuntu